 This post may contain affiliate links.
 Read our disclosure here.

-You were thinking that now is the time for mistletoe and holly… it may be, but it’s also the best time to be proactive with pre-tax planning.
-There are some key things you can do right now to reduce your tax bill in the spring, the catch is that most of them need to be done before the end of the year!
+You were thinking that now is the time for mistletoe and holly… it may be, but it’s also the best time to be proactive with your finances and pre-tax planning.
+There are some key things you can do right now to reduce your monthly expenses and your tax bill in the spring, the catch is that most of them need to be done before the end of the year!

 Most of these are only going to help if you are able to itemize your deductions and not taking the standard deduction (aka.
 More than $6,300 for singles or $12,600 for married couples).